s-titoo/bloggger/API REFERENCE.md

 	}
 	```
 1. Return a collection of all users:
-	- Metadata about response is followed by users' info.
+	- Metadata about response is followed by users' info
-	- Users' info is in the same format as in #1.
+	- Users' info is in the same format as in #1
-	- Results are paginated: defalt is 10 users per page.
+	- Results are paginated: defalt is 10 users per page
 	```
 	{
 	    "_links": {